 5. USDA Section 515

-The United States Department of Agriculture (USDA) offers specific programs to assist the housing needs of older adults living in rural areas.
-Section 515 of the program or the Rural Renting Housing Program offers financial help.
+The United States Department of Agriculture (USDA) offers specific programs to assist older adults’ housing needs in rural areas.
+Section 515 of the program, or the Rural Renting Housing Program, offers financial help.

 Additionally, this capital allows seniors to meet their housing needs.
-These programs may provide an outright exemption to the taxes and ensure that the seniors can afford housing at a low cost.
+These programs may provide an outright exemption from taxes and ensure that seniors can afford housing at a low cost.

 6. HECM

 The Home Equity Conversion Mortgage or the HECM program helps seniors obtain residence and housing at a lower cost.
-It may help the seniors through reverse mortgages.
+It may help older people through reverse mortgages.

-Homeowners can access some of the equity they have invested in their homes while not losing ownership through reverse mortgages.
+Homeowners can access some of the equity invested in their homes without losing ownership through reverse mortgages.

 However, the homeowners must fulfill other obligations, including maintenance, insurance, and taxation.